akhilmaddineni/Twitchmusic-Spotify-Playlist-Creator/README.md

 # Spotify token can be generated at : https://developer.spotify.com/console/post-playlists/
 # In this page click on get token and copy the token to the below variable
-# while creating the token give permission to playlist create public filed to create playlist on your account
+# while creating the token give permission to playlist create public field to create playlist on your account
 # Example spotify_secret = someUniQueKeyFromSpotify
 spotify_secret =
 ```